jackfranklin/javascriptplayground.com/_posts/2013-12-23-es5-getters-setters.md

 Now, `person.age = 99;` will have the desired effect.

+### Overuse

+Remember: just because a feature exists, it doesn't need to be used all the time.
+Getters and Setters have their use cases, but don't go over the top, or you'll most likely end up with a design that's confusing for those interacting with your objects.
+Used carefully, they're very powerful.
+But with great power...

 ### Browser support?

 IE9 and above have full support for `Object.defineProperty`, along with Safari 5+, Firefox 4+, Chrome 5+ and Opera 12+.
 If you’re working with Node.js, there's full support.
 Don't you just love Node?!